 Katja grew up in Düsseldorf, Germany where she studied with several artists such as Jochen Zellmann.
 She considers Kelley Atkin and Hugh LeRoy her most important mentors.
 Katja has been an elected member of the Society of Canadian Artists since 2014.
-She was granted an art residency at Gibraltar Point in 2018 and is a three time Exhibition Assistance Grant recipient from the Ontario Art Council (2016/ 2017/2018).
+She is a three time Exhibition Assistance Grant recipient from the Ontario Art Council (2016/ 2017/2018).

 My curiosity centres on the effervescence of human interaction beyond verbal communication.
 I have explored this in paintings and sculptural works, through the use of processes that resemble those found in nature.
 Through the fusion of materials, process and concepts, I search for a visual vocabulary that expresses the intangible nature of psychology and memory.

 I am fascinated with the patterns created by sedimentation, layering, abrasion, accumulation, fragmentation and cellular growth.
 For years I created biomorphic patterns in mixed media paintings to explore the workings of our minds using these processes as analogies to cognitive ones.
 Recently, my work has expanded beyond 2-dimensions to create organic sculptural forms.

 One series of objects, called “Relationships”, evokes the ethereal quality of human interactions by pouring, manipulating and layering clear resin.
 The results are large scale, transparent reliefs that manifest themselves mainly through their shadows.
 The protagonists in these sculptures are cell-like shapes connected through droplets and strands that I envision as non-verbal connections.
 I am interested in the visual tension and confusion caused by the shadow being more substantial than the object itself.
 In addition, natural light causes the areas of light and shadow to change throughout the day just as relationships continuously change due to external influences